The biggest immigration myth is the lie that we need immigration to solve ‘the skills shortage’.

 City bosses, employers, and politicians are all saying that we must have immigration otherwise the country will collapse.

-This fixation on immigration is illogical and foolish.
+This fixation on immigration is foolish.

 Immigration is a permanent solution to a temporary problem if there is a skills shortage.

 If there are skills shortages in Britain, then our schools and universities are not doing a good enough job.